slateci/slateci.github.io/_posts/2020-01-17-slate-logging-sidecar.md

 curl individual log files to their workstation or share them with others.

 In this post, we'll assume some knowledge about developing Helm applications.
-If you don't already have a copy of the SLATE catalog application, you can grab it [here](https://github.com/slateci/slate-catalog).
+If you don't already have a copy of the SLATE application catalog, you can grab it [here](https://github.com/slateci/slate-catalog).
 However the technique shown here isn't restricted to SLATE, it should apply to any Helm chart.